-The Certified Professional Horticulturist exam will be given on January 29 at 4 p.m. at the Embassy Suites Hotel in Charleston.
+The next Certified Professional Horticulturist exam will be given on January 27 at 4 p.m. at Four Points by Sheraton in Charleston, WV.
 The exam includes 100 multiple choice questions that cover material presented in the CPH study manual and 25 plants to be identified.
 Study guides are available for $60 for members and $100 for nonmembers.

 To register to take the exam and/or order a study manual, complete an exam application here:Register for this Event

 Please note the education and experience requirements found at the bottom of the application.